 #2 Attractive sign-up perks and rewards for trading

 Get rewarded with commission-free trades, access to market data and stock vouchers when you sign up for a new Tiger Brokers account.
-More specifically, new Tiger Brokers users can now receive a free GoPro share, 365 days of commission-free trading for HK, China, and Singapore stocks, and 180 days of unlimited trades for U.S stocks.
-Promotion is until 28 February 2023.
+More specifically, new Tiger Brokers users can now receive a free GoPro share, lifetime zero commissions for US stocks, up to S$55 cash, and more.
+More details below.

 #3 Wide range of products available for trading